-*keep the run & coop dry – worms love warmth & moisture.
+Worms love warmth & moisture.
 They tend to be the biggest problem in spring & fall.
 They like temperatures between 50-90 degrees F, and moist muddy areas.
 Allow sunlight in your run, not only to help dry things out, but also because direct UV light can kill worm eggs.
 If you have parts of your run that tend to stay wet, take measures to provide better drainage.
 If you keep messy, wet ducks with your chickens plan ahead for drainage issues from pools and water dishes.

 I know, they are so cute and you want to collect them all, but if you have too many chickens on too little land, the chances of worm overload get much higher.
 Most sources quote 10 square feet outside space per bird, but I really think 20 square feet per bird is more reasonable.

-*keep feeders & waterers clean – at least once a week, scrub them clean and try not to scatter feed on the ground (you don’t want to encourage them to eat off the ground they are pooping on).
+At least once a week, scrub them clean and try not to scatter feed on the ground (you don’t want to encourage them to eat off the ground they are pooping on).

-*apple cider vinegar – mixed in their water (1 tablespoon per gallon of water) can help maintain an acidic environment in the chicken’s digestive tract which worms do not like
+Mixed in their water (1 tablespoon per gallon of water) can help maintain an acidic environment in the chicken’s digestive tract which worms do not like

-*vitamins & probiotics – boosting your chicken’s immune system will help them naturally fight worm infestations
+Boosting your chicken’s immune system will help them naturally fight worm infestations

-*crushed garlic – garlic is high in sulfur which is toxic to many internal and external parasites that can bother your chickens.
+Garlic is high in sulfur which is toxic to many internal and external parasites that can bother your chickens.
 Add a few cloves of crushed garlic to their feed or water on a weekly basis.
 Be careful not to overdo it with the garlic as too much can start to taint the taste of their eggs.

 What if I already have an infestation?

 I already mentioned that I don’t like giving my chickens medicine when they aren’t sick.
-That does not mean when parasites start to effect their health I won’t step in.
+That does not mean when parasites start to affect their health I won’t step in.
 The preventative measures I mentioned above are great for helping keep your flock healthy with a low, normal, manageable worm level.

 If one bird has worms, it is a good idea to worm the whole flock because they are all likely to be out of balance.
 Because there is no one medicine that will kill all worms, you have to identify the type of worm you are dealing with.
 Hopefully, you can do this by observing symptoms or by physically seeing the worms in the chicken’s droppings.
 If not, you will need to have a fecal sample test run by your vet, or you can try a home test kit.

 Wazine 17% – for round worms, 1 oz per 1 gallon of water, repeat treatment once a week for three weeks.
 Do not eat eggs or meat from these chickens for two weeks after the final treatment.
 This is the only wormer that I know of that is FDA approved for use in poultry, the others are “off label” so use at your own risk.

 Drontal – for tapeworms.
 A cat dewormer, a small, pea sized amount is enough for each bird if you can find it in a paste version.
 It also comes in pill form, follow weight dosing information on the bottle.
 There are no medicines that will “kill” a tapeworm, but this medication will paralyze the worm, forcing it to release it’s grip on the intestine so it can be flushed from the system.
 Repeat the treatment in one week and do not eat the eggs or meat for two weeks.
+OFF LABEL FOR POULTRY